Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 “You Have One Job”: Choosing a Great Subject Line

-Seeing this subject line pop up felt a bit like Groundhog Day because it’s so similar to the previous one:
+Seeing this subject line pop up in my inbox felt a bit like Groundhog Day because it’s so similar to the previous one:

 Email 1: Welcome to the conscious shopping revolution